 The Fair Housing Center is excited to announce the launch of our newest online course, Fair Housing 101: Know Your Rights!
 Enroll in this course to learn about your fair housing rights, including information on reasonable accommodations and modifications for people with disabilities, special topics, and fair housing goals.All of their online courses are free and self-paced, making it easy to get the training you need from the comfort of your own home, at the pace that works for you.
 Don't wait — start learning today!
 Enroll for free!

-Location is Ventura County, CA, and the project will work out of the misdemeanor courtroom in the Ventura County Hall of Justice.
+The location is Ventura County, CA, and the project will operate out of the misdemeanor courtroom in the Ventura County Hall of Justice.
 Peer Navigators will collaborate frequently with Public Defenders, DA’s, Superior Court personnel, and law enforcement.
 Details here.

 Research Project Manager, Resident Analyst Program (remote or hybrid) apply here: